 "righteous" = "justified": From Greek "δικαιος" = "dikaios" = "justice" which is one root word that is translated into the two possible English words.
 The English word "righteous" often has more of a religious meaning, but the Greek word just means to be "justified."

 "faith" = "belief" = Greek "πιστ__" = "pist__" which is one word in the Greek, not two.
 Faith = belief.
 To have faith is to believe.
 "Faith" has become much more religiously loaded than it was, even to the point of being mystical.
 But it is just your confidence in something, like how you are confident that the chair that you are sitting in right now will not collapse underneath you.
-See Faith formulas.
+See What is "faith" according to the scriptures?.

 "born again": This term actually originates from what Nicodemus naively asked Jesus in John 3:4, when he questioned how a person could be born a second time when he was old.
 The exact phrase Jesus used was literally "γεννηθη ανωθεν" = "gennethe anothen" = "generated/begotten up-ly/new-ly."
 The word "again" is not actually in the original text ("again" would have been "παλιν" = "palin," if that word were used).
 See John 3:1-15, color coded.